 Fashionable vintage parasols could include materials like lace, chiffon, fishnet, satin ribbon, and of every hue.
 Here are a few of the styles from long ago!

 The women who cover today’s news 24 hours a day should snap a salute to their predecessors who covered World War II.

 Before the Civil War, popular Elegant Victorian dresses were not just several feet wide and many layers think, but there were different dresses for dinner, evening, carriage rides and beyond.

 Got pants?
 Here are some ’70s pants for women from early 1973 when bell bottoms and other types of trousers were really coming into fashion!

 Direct from ’50s fashion experts come these tips for calculating a woman’s body measurements for the ideal figure.
 See how much things have changed!

 For the ’50s housewife, laundry was huge: the love you had for your kitchen paled only in comparison to the adoration you felt for your washer and dryer.

 In the olden days, you needed a telephone operator to connect your call manually through a switchboard.
 Her job wasn’t as easy as you might think.

-See how to recreate and color 11 different ’80s hairstyles with this step-by-step guide and retro beauty tipsheets from 1986!
+How to make real retro ’80s hairstyles: Tips for her from 1986!
+See how to re-create and color 11 different ’80s hairstyles with this step-by-step guide and retro beauty tipsheets from 1986!

 For the picture-perfect housewife of the ’50s, the kitchen was the heart of the home.
 And the heart of the kitchen was the refrigerator/freezer combo – the kind of luxury that mother and grandmother could have only dreamed of!